Saridat/noshowappointments/README.md

-# noshowappointments

-## Udacity's Data Analyst Nanodegree Project2 : No-show appointments (Intro to Data Analysis)
+# Udacity's Data Analyst Nanodegree Project2 : No-show appointments (Intro to Data Analysis)

 In this project, I chose one of dataset that Udacity provided.
 Then, analyze a dataset and communicate my findings using Python libraries NumPy, pandas, and Matplotlib.